adamfowleruk/mljs/tutorials/002-widgets-search.md

 just the part of the query contributed by this widget, and then produces an and-query of this plus the other unchanged query terms, and executes this against MarkLogic.

-## Search results format
+### Search results format

 MarkLogic search supports results in either a JSON or XML wrapper.
-The search context is independant of these, but defaults to json.
+The search context is independent of these, but defaults to json.
 Call the setFormat("json|xml") method on the search context to select this.